 The goal was to place three language versions of one letter next to each other; the original alongside its Polish and English translation.
 A couple of colour photographs of the co-authors of the letters were inserted in-between the pages.
 The cover was made of two paper bookbinding veneers in different colours with an embossing on the front.

-- Scope of works book cover, book layout, typesetting (Idalia Smyczyńska, Robert Zając)
+- Scope of works Book cover, Book layout, Typesetting

-- Cooperation preparation of photographs for printing (Tomasz Kubaczyk)
+- Cooperation Preparation of photographs for printing (Tomek Kubaczyk)

 - Format / Length 220×226 mm, 420 pages